Antanas Varnelis: Arrest and trial

 Upon learning that he was wanted, Varnelis changed his tactics.
 Now he only moved at night and slept in abandoned houses or barns during the day.
 He headed towards Vilnius from where he planned to escape.
-On the evening of December 21, 1992, in the village of Muniškiai in the Kaunas District, Varnelis was identified by locals based on his tattoos.
+On the evening of 21 December 1992, in the village of Muniškiai in the Kaunas District, Varnelis was identified by locals based on his tattoos.

 Varnelis immediately confessed to the murders and robberies, but not to the attempted rape.
 He underwent a forensic psychiatric examination in Utena which concluded that he was competent to stand trial.
-At the trial, Varnelis' defense focused on his disability, difficult childhood, and the fact that he confessed and cooperated with the police.
+At the trial, Varnelis' defence focused on his disability, difficult childhood, and the fact that he confessed and cooperated with the police.
 His attorney asked for a second psychiatric examination, but Varnelis refused.
 In his final statement, Varnelis asked the court that, taking into account all the mentioned circumstances, he be sentenced to life imprisonment.

-However, on February 1, 1994, the Criminal Chamber of the Supreme Court of Lithuania, chaired by Vytautas Greičius, found the 23-year-old Varnelis guilty of all charges and sentenced him to be executed by shooting.
-His clemency petition was rejected by the President of Lithuania Algirdas Brazauskas on September 16, and Varnelis was executed on September 28, 1994, in Vilnius.
+However, on 1 February 1994, the Criminal Chamber of the Supreme Court of Lithuania, chaired by Vytautas Greičius, found the 23-year-old Varnelis guilty of all charges and sentenced him to be executed by shooting.
+His clemency petition was rejected by the President of Lithuania Algirdas Brazauskas on September 16, and Varnelis was executed on 28 September 1994, in Vilnius.
 He was buried in the Karveliškės Cemetery in the section for those unclaimed by relatives.